*Clicca qui per trovare la versione italiana di questo documento – The Rush Way Bantam Division (ITALIA).

 Last but definitely not least, keep it FUN!

 Safety is always very important, understanding it from a holistic point of view.
 Children needs to feel safe in their environment to open up and experiment.
 Pay attention to signs like kids with their arms behind their back that show disengagement or fear.
 Sometimes children are misplaced in environments that are too challenging for them.
-Remember, if children doesn’t feel safe, he/she doesn’t open up to experience, and if he/she doesn’t experience he doesn’t learn.
+Remember, if children don’t feel safe, they don’t open up to experience, and if they don’t experience they don’t learn.

-Preferred Training Methodologies: Focus on game based methodologies that integrate long free play periods, like Play Practice Play, and/or Analytical to Global.
-When you use the second method, ensure the global stages are proportionally longer than the analytical.
-Avoid having analytical stages as the core of your session, as we encourage a game based approach.
+Preferred Training Methodologies: Focus on game based methodologies that integrate long free play periods.
+Play Practice Play is still recommended but others that progress from Small Sided to Extended Sided, and/or from Analytical to Global Stages (unopposed-passively opposed-actively opposed) can be good too if they are well applied.
+When you use the third method, ensure the global stages are proportionally longer than the analytical.
+Remember the principle from The Rush Blue Thread that says: We want at least 75% of the session to be game based and opposed.
+Always avoid having analytical stages as the core of your session.

 So here is a Psycho-Social Cheat Sheet.